 As Americans, we are lucky to be able to travel to many different countries without needing to get a visa.
 However, you need to be careful and do your homework as this is not always the case.
 Just recently, I was shocked to hear that a friend of mine, who is a US citizen, was denied entry into the United Kingdom and deported back to the US.
-Normally, US citizens do not need a visa to travel to the UK.
-However, he did not realize that if the purpose of your trip to the UK is for business and you are staying more than two weeks, you need to obtain a work visa.
+Normally, you do not need a UK visa for Americans to travel to the UK.
+However, he did not realize that if the purpose of your trip to the UK is for business and you are staying for more than two weeks, you need to obtain a UK work visa.

 Note: This post contains affiliate links.
 See disclosure for more information.

 My friend, Steve, works for a UK company and his boss is based in London.
 His boss was going on a three week vacation, so he asked Steve to come to London and fill in for him.
 Nothing seemed unusual, Steve flew to Heathrow airport and proceeded to immigration.